 Poverty has been shown to be an important determinant for children and families who experience housing instability or homelessness.
-Research indicates the rates of homelessness for children and families have increased over the past decade, and Washington is no exception.
-From 2014 to 2015, Washington State had the 4th largest increase in the country of people experiencing homelessness.10 Since 2008, the number of homeless children in the state has increased by nearly 15,000, and homelessness is particularly high among children of color, with rates of homelessness two to three times greater than the state average.11 According to the most recent survey by the U.S. Conference of Mayors, the leading causes of homelessness for children and families are: lack of affordable housing, unemployment, poverty, and low wages.12 Homelessness is also associated with various negative outcomes of well-being for children and families, such as poor health, poor nutrition, educational disadvantage, sexual abuse, and increased risk of death.13
+Research indicates the rates of homelessness for children and families have increased over the past decade, and Washington is doing work to become better.
+In December 2022 it is estimated that 6,486 families with children were still experiencing homelessness in Washington, which is a small improvement from 2013.10 Homelessness is particularly high among children of color, with rates of homelessness two to three times greater than their white counterparts.
+11 According to a survey by the U.S. Conference of Mayors, the leading causes of homelessness for children and families are: lack of affordable housing, unemployment, poverty, and low wages.
+12 Homelessness is also associated with various negative outcomes of well-being for children and families, such as poor health, poor nutrition, educational disadvantage, sexual abuse, and increased risk of death.
+13